Thread Lift - Adelaide

-A thread lift is a kind of face lift that is frequently referred to as the “lunch time lift.”
+A thread lift is a kind of facelift that is frequently referred to as the “lunchtime lift.”
 This is because of its simplicity and the minimal time it takes to carry out the process.
 A small entry will be made in the desired region and then thin threads are advanced along pre-marked contours.
 Your body then begins to develop new bundles of collagen which encompass each thread and this in turn results in a subtle yet effective lift.
-The outcomes differ for each individual, but look very natural giving a revitalized and refreshed look.
-There is no scaring and recuperation times are much less than those associated with traditional surgery.
+The outcomes differ for each individual but look very natural giving a revitalized and refreshed look.
+There is no scarring and recuperation times are much less than those associated with traditional surgery.

 Thread Lift therapy is an effective cosmetic method that lifts and tightens drooping skin tissues by inducing collagen production.
 It involves the implantation of thin, absorbable polydioxanone threads (similar to those used in medical suturing) into the subcutaneous layer of the skin using miniaturized needles.
 These threads stay implanted in the skin resulting in micro-injuries that stimulate collagen production and tissue contraction.
 After six months, the threads will be absorbed into the body leaving new collagen in their place.

-The process is usually carried out using local anesthetic, and takes between 45 and 60 minutes, depending on the treatment region.
+The process is usually carried out using a local anaesthetic, and takes between 45 and 60 minutes, depending on the treatment region.
 Side effects are minimal but may comprise puffiness and bruising that lasts 2-3 days, and individuals can proceed with ordinary activities right away.

-Thread Lift therapy can be used on the cheeks, brow, jawline, neck, nasolabial folds, marionette lines, arms, thighs and abdomen.
-The lifting effect is at its prime after 6 months when collagen has formed around the threads, and lasts between 12-15 months.
+Thread Lift therapy can be used on the cheeks, brow, jawline, nose, neck, nasolabial folds, marionette lines, arms, thighs and abdomen.
+The lifting effect is at its prime after 6 months when collagen has formed around the threads and lasts between 12-15 months.

 Polydioxanone (PDO) is used for biomedical applications, especially in cardiothoracic surgery because it is completely absorbed by hydrolysis within 4 to 6 months and does not create any scar tissue.